QuikTrip gains TIF approval as $18M development set for city's south side

 The rehab funds would come out of the TIF district in that area.

-Assuming the upgrades could be completed within 12 to 14 months, the city would then set out to sell the property.
+Assuming the upgrades could be completed within 12-14 months, the city would then set out to sell the property.

-He said the location at this point would most likely be able to host events perhaps three days per week.
-He said local banquet demands are not enough to have it in operation five to six days per week.
+He said the location at this point would most likely be able to host events perhaps three days a week.
+He said local banquet demands are not enough to have it in operation five to six days a week.